Real-Time-DSP/handouts/docs/_sources/time_frequency.md.txt

 \end{align}$$

 ```

-If we want to work with a discrete signal $x[n]$, then the Fourier transform becomes a discrete-time Fourier transform (DTFT).

-To perform the discrete version of the STFT, we must first choose a *discrete* window function $w[n]$.
-The window function can either be designed for a specific application or we can just use a sampled version of a continuous window function like the rectangular or Hann window.

-We divide the signal $x[n]$ into segments which are the same length as w[n], then compute the discrete fourier transform of each windowed segment $x[n]w[n-k]$.
-For each segment, we get a vector containing a frequency domain representation of $x[n]$ near $k$.
-Repeating this for many values of $k$ results in a two-dimensional (time,frequency) representation of the signal.
+In other words, to construct the discrete STFT, we perform 3 steps:

+1. Divide the signal $x[n]$ into segments of length $L$
+2. Multiply each segment by the window function $w_L[n]$
+3. Compute the discrete Fourier transform of each windowed segment using the fast Fourier transform (FFT) algorithm.

 Since the Fourier transform is, in general, complex-valued, we rarely use the STFT directly.
 Instead, it is common to separate it into it's magnitude and phase.
-The plot constructed from the magnitude of the STFT is called the magnitude spectrogram.
+The plot constructed from the magnitude of the STFT, like the ones shown earlier, is called the **magnitude spectrogram**.

 ## Filter banks

-Although the STFT has become ubiquitous for analyzing audio, another method existed long before computers and fast Fourier transform algorithms.
+Although the STFT has become ubiquitous for analyzing audio, another method of of time-frequency analysis existed long before computers and fast Fourier transform algorithms: the **filter bank**.

 ![](img/helmholtz.svg)

-Much of the theory of time-frequency analysis was developed by Helmholtz, who built what would now be considered an analog 'spectrum analyzer'.
-At its core, it consists of an array of filters, each of which respond to a narrow range of frequencies.
+An example of an analog filter bank used for time-frequency analysis, called the *Koenig flame apparatus*, is shown above.
+It utilizes an array of acoustic bandpass filters, called *Helmholtz resonators*, to visualize the frequency content of incoming sound using a rotating mirror to display the flame manometers which are connected to the array of Helmholtz resonators.

+Even in the realm of digital implementation, the filter bank approach to time-frequency analysis has some advantages.
+When we use the DFT for frequency analysis, we are limited to equally spaced frequency bins and an average latency of $L/2$ samples.
+However, we can design the array of bandpass filters in a filter bank to have whatever spacing, frequency response, or delay characteristics necessary for our application.

+However, if we wanted to produce a similar number of frequency bands as we would typically get from the DFT (anywhere from tens to thousands of bands), then we would need to apply tens or thousands of discrete-time filters in parallel.
+This gets expensive very quickly!
+Fortunately, there is a more efficient method.

+## Multirate filter banks

+To demonstrate the theory underlying multirate filter banks, let us consider one of the simplest examples: the **Haar decomposition.**

+### Haar Decomposition

 The Haar decomposition can be considered a two-channel filter bank that decomposes the signal into a high-pass and a low-pass component.
-By recursively application of this process, we can divide the signal into arbitrarily many bands while maintaining a simple process to recover the signal.
-This is another way to construct a time-frequency distribution, and is the simplest example of a discrete wavelet transform.
+By recursive application of this process, we can divide the signal into arbitrarily many bands while maintaining a simple process to recover the signal.
+The Haar decomposition is simplest example of a **discrete wavelet transform**.